 The Inadequacy of Personality Traits as Predictors of Unethicality

-Despite this rich literature on variation between people in the likelihood that they will engage in ordinary unethicality, interpersonal variation is not dramatic enough or stable enough to allow differentiation in legal treatment.
-In fact, behavioral ethics findings indicate that, in some situations, an overwhelming percentage of individuals will behave unethically.
-This means that personality traits hardly contribute to differences in behavior, so interpersonal variance is largely unhelpful in focusing regulation efforts.
-Similarly, there is very little research that supports the view that all of the above-mentioned scales are aligned in a way which could consistently explain what type of people are likely to engage in ordinary unethicality.
+Despite this rich literature on variation between people in the likelihood of their engaging in ordinary unethicality, interpersonal variation is not dramatic enough or stable enough to allow differentiation in legal treatment.
+In fact, as discussed earlier, BE findings indicate that an overwhelming percentage of individuals will behave unethically in some situations.
+Thus, in certain circumstances, personality traits barely contribute to differences in behavior, so interpersonal variance is largely unhelpful in focusing regulation efforts.
+Similarly, there is very little research to indicate that any of the earlier mentioned scales consistently identify what type of people are likely to engage in ordinary unethicality.

-Personality prediction may be helpful in legal contexts that focus on extreme behaviors such as the doctrines of dangerousness in the criminal law context or suitability to become a parent in the context of family law.
-In those cases, where the source of concern is highly threatening behaviors, an individual's personality may indeed be highly predictive.
-However, this does not seem to be the case with ordinary unethicality, widely practiced by many individuals.
-In cases of severe crime, prediction might be possible based on individual variance, as the focus is on people who rank very high on many of the relevant scales related to deviant behavior.
-In contrast, ordinary unethical acts can be committed by individuals closer to the middle of the curve in terms of their personal propensities.
-Thus, behavioral ethics research reveals that many more people than previously assumed could act badly in these everyday situations.
-For such type of misconduct, personality factors are far less indicative.
-Even with the use of big data methods, it is not clear that we can know, prior to a given transaction, whether or not individual personality traits would matter enough to justify targeted regulation.
+Personality prediction may be more helpful in legal contexts that focus on extreme behaviors, such as determining an individual’s level of dangerousness in the criminal law context or suitability to become a parent in the context of family law.
+In cases involving extremely threatening behaviors, prediction might be possible based on individual variance, because the focus is on people who rank very high on many of the relevant scales related to deviant behavior.
+In contrast, ordinary unethical acts can be committed by individuals closer to the middle of the curve in terms of personal propensities.
+Even with the use of big data analysis, it is not clear that we can know, prior to a given transaction, whether or not individual personality traits would matter enough to justify targeted regulation.
+Thus, we disagree with the approach advocated by Porat and Strachilevitz, who call for reliance on the Big Five theory in the creation of personalized contracts.

-In this, our approach differs from that of scholars such as Porat and Strachilevitz, who call for reliance on the Big Five theory as a way of creating personalized contracts.
-In our view, this focus on personal-level variation is limited in its ability to significantly predict most of the behaviors that are relevant for the law.

-Furthermore, applying a personalized approach to target ordinary unethicality might also be problematic because it may fail to capture temporal variance.
-Behavioral ethics research suggests that past behavior may not adequately predict future conduct because of the phenomenon of moral licensing, in which people use their past good deeds to excuse later misconduct.
-Monin and Miller find that participants in their experiments who believed that they had previously established their moral credentials (in this case, a lack of prejudice) felt empowered to subsequently express views that conflicted with moral norms.
+Applying a personalized approach to target ordinary unethicality may also be problematic because it may fail to capture temporal variance.
+BE research suggests that past behavior may not adequately predict future conduct because of the phenomenon of moral licensing, in which people use their past good deeds to excuse later misconduct.
+Monin and Miller found that participants in their experiments who believed that they had previously established their moral credentials (in this case, a lack of prejudice) felt empowered to subsequently express views that conflicted with moral norms.
 In other words, individuals who consider themselves to be “good” based on their past behavior may permit themselves to bend the rules and thus be more likely to make unethical decisions when time constraints increase.
-These findings are contrary to the traditional view, which holds that those who behaved badly are more likely to do so in the future.
-Because individuals' past behavior is not always a good indicator of their future conduct, a personalized law approach to ordinary misconduct seems problematic.
+These findings are contrary to the traditional view, which holds that those who behaved badly in the past are more likely to do so in the future.
+Because individuals' past behavior is not always a good indicator of their future conduct, a personalized law approach to ordinary misconduct may not be useful.

 Personalizing Law Based on Demographic Information